sanabahari/InsightDataEngineer/README.md

 2. The input files are located in `/input/products.csv` and `/input/order_products.csv`.
 The former is products order table and the latter is the product table.

 3. Once the inpute files are located, one should run the bash file as `.\run_sh`, which reades the driver code in the `/src/` directory.
+Please note, if the bash file is not executable, please run chmod +x run_sh prior to any action.

 4. The generated output is now located in `/output/report.csv`  and has the following form (this example is only for test data)